objcio/articles/2014-09-10-functional-swift-apis.md

 ### Function Composition

 We can do much better though than the example above.
-The first alternative that comes to mind is to simply combine the two filter calls in the above code in a single expression:
+The first alternative that comes to mind is to simply combine the two filter calls into a single expression:

     let result = colorOverlay(overlayColor)(blur(blurRadius)(image))

-However, this becomes unreadable very quickly with all these parentheses involved.
-A nicer way to do this is to compose filters by defining a custom operator for filter composition.
-To do so, we'll start by defining a function that composes filters:
+However, all the parentheses make this unreadable very quickly.
+A better approach is to compose filters by defining a custom function for this task:

     func composeFilters(filter1: Filter, filter2: Filter) -> Filter {
-        return { img in filter1(filter2(img)) }
+        return { img in filter2(filter1(img)) }
     }

 The `composeFilters` function takes two filters as arguments and defines a new filter.
-This composite filter expects an argument `img` of type `CIImage`, and passes it through both `filter2` and `filter1` respectively.
-We can use function composition to define our own composite filter, like this:
+This composite filter expects an argument `img` of type `CIImage`, and passes it through both `filter1` and `filter2` respectively.
+We can now use function composition to define our own composite filter, like this:

     let myFilter = composeFilters(blur(blurRadius), colorOverlay(overlayColor))
     let result = myFilter(image)